 The B vitamins, folate and iron found in beetroot are especially helpful for pregnant women.
 These nutrients help with the growth of new cells during pregnancy and replenish iron.

 Another benefit of eating more beetroot is the steady source of betaine.
 Betaine is a compound that can stimulate liver cell functions and reduce homocysteine levels.
 Homocysteine is a non-protein amino acid that is known to increase the risk of cardiovascular disease.

 Studies have shown that drinking just a glass of beetroot juice can help lower your blood pressure.
 The study in question noted that three hours after drinking 17 ounces of beetroot juice, volunteers showed a decrease in blood pressure that lasted up to 24 hours.

 Beetroot juice can be very potent if you are not careful, so don’t go overboard.
 If you’re just starting off with beetroot, you may want to dilute the juice by adding other water-rich vegetables, such as cucumber or celery.
 It is also advised that men avoid drinking beetroot juice every day as they don’t lose blood like women do.
 Over-consumption of beetroot can lead to an increase of iron in the blood (beneficial for anemics).

 Gather the following ingredients to make your own beetroot juice.
 This recipe makes about 16 ounces:

 Beet Juice Directions

-To make your own beet juice, gather the above ingredients and cut them down to fit your juicer chute.
+Gather all the above ingredients, wash and cut them to sizes that will fit your juicer chute.
 Run everything through your juicer and pour into a pitcher.
 Stir the juice in the pitcher.